Deadbolt Installation Cost Guide for Construction Pros

 • Ancillary supplies (shims, wood filler, masking): $5-$20

-1. Voice Capture: On-site or over the phone, our AI assistant records door type, quantity, and any special conditions.
+1. Voice Capture: Records door type, quantity, and special conditions

-3. Cost Engine: The system cross-references materials databases and labor productivity tables specific to residential carpentry.
+3. Cost Engine: Cross-references materials databases and labor productivity tables

-4. Instant Proposal: A branded PDF with line-item pricing, schedules, and payment milestones is generated—ready for digital signature.
+4. Instant Proposal: Generates a branded PDF with line-item pricing and schedules

 • Mobilization fees spread over more units